RemDelaporteMathurin/epidemic-simulator/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/40028739/76973966-e6380880-6930-11ea-8ec8-cf7c3003f69f.png" alt="drawing" width="500"/>
 </p>

-First, more and more people get contaminated.
-Then as people recover and developp antibodies, a contamination peak can be seen after which contaminated population decreases until reaching zero: the epidemic has ended.
+First, **more and more people get contaminated**.
+Then as people recover and developp antibodies, a **contamination peak** can be seen after which contaminated population **decreases until reaching zero**: the epidemic has ended.

-By decreasing people's mobility, the contamination peak is delayed and is less significant in terms of contaminated people.
+By decreasing people's mobility, the contamination peak is **delayed** and is **less significant** in terms of contaminated people.
 Also the epidemic ends later.

 Overall, **the curve has been flatted**!